 Unlike other reasons, Cache rarely causes the white screen of death issues in WordPress.
 However, clearing the cache sometimes helps users fix white screen issues in WordPress.

-Here is – how to clear cache in a WordPress website.
+Here is how to clear the cache on a WordPress website.

-For a web browser, such as Chrome, Firefox, and Opera, you must look for an option in Settings.
-The process is not technical but point-and-click – easily achievable in minutes.
+It would be best to look for an option in Settings for a web browser, such as Chrome, Firefox, and Opera.
+The process is not technical, but point-and-click is easily achievable in minutes.
 Read this tutorial for more information on clearing the cache in WordPress.

 If you need to clear the server’s cache, look for an appropriate option in the Hosting cPanel options.
 You can also ask for assistance from Hosting Support Representatives.